 Norway is well-known for its fjords, and there are countless ways to view and enjoy it; you can hike, take a ferry, take a cruise, and you can even drive its amazing coastal roads.
 The Geirangerfjord (above) is located in the Stranda Municipality, it has many waterfalls, including the famous Seven Sisters (pictured above).

 Wow, is this hike ever a favorite?
 Preikestolen sits high above Lysefjorden, a chunk of rock resembling a pulpit that is jutting out from the mountainside.
 The plateau stands almost 2,000 feet above the Fjord below it (Lysefjorden), one slip, and it’s all the way to Never Never Land.

-You don’t have to be a mountain climber to summit up this 448-meter high peak.
-Far from being the tallest peak in Lofoten islands, it still offers some of the most amazing views.
+The village of Reine is a beautiful remote fishing village, the Lofoten Islands, in Norway.
+You don’t have to be a mountain climber to the summit of this 448-meter high peak.
+Far from being the tallest peak in the Lofoten islands, it still offers some of the most amazing views.

 Another gem discovered off the beaten path.
 You’ll have an easier time finding this if you explored with a car or if you hitchhiked to this area.

 Norway is so lush and green, even the roofs of their houses grow grass.
 Any minute now I’m expecting a Hobbit to pop out of the door and say, “We don’t want any more visitors, well-wishers, or distant relations!
 Thank you!”

 The summit at Hermannsdalstinden towers above everything else in the landscape while only being 1029 meters above sea level.
 The spectacular view of the seemingly never-ending mountain peaks of the Lofoten cannot be understated.
 It is by far one the most visually rewarding hikes you’ll ever do.